It sold out in days last year, so great to see the Ronda 1960s-style record storage unit at La Redoute back and in the sale.

 The price was and still is a big selling point of this record storage unit too.
 Have a look round for comparable units, which tend to be from specialist makers or premium brands and you will find that they are rather pricey.

-Even better, La Redoute has just knocked money off the price as part of a furniture promotion.
-So the official price is down from £350 to £280.
+Even better, La Redoute has just knocked money off the price as part of the sale.
+So the official price is down from £350 to £262.50.
 But only if you are quick as it sells through a lot.

 Great as a standalone, even better if you have already invested in the range.